Stancomb-Wills Glacier

+Glacier Tongue

 The Stancomb-Wills Glacier Tongue (75°0′S 22°0′W) is the extensive seaward projection of the Stancomb-Wills Glacier into the eastern Weddell Sea.
-The cliffed front of this feature was discovered in January 1915 by a British expedition led by Shackleton.
+The cliffed front of this feature was discovered in January 1915 by a British expedition led by Ernest Shackleton.
 He named it "Stancomb-Wills Promontory," after Dame Janet Stancomb-Wills, one of the principal donors of the expedition.
 In 1969, US-ACAN amended the name to "Stancomb-Wills Glacier Tongue".
 This followed the U.S. Navy flight on which the glacier was discovered and the relationship with the glacier tongue was first observed.

+Important Bird Area

 The Stancomb-Wills Glacier Important Bird Area (74°06′15″S 23°05′31″W) is a 352 ha site which has been designated an Important Bird Area (IBA) by BirdLife International because it supports a breeding colony of about 5,500 emperor penguins, as estimated from 2009 satellite imagery, on fast ice on the north-eastern coast of the glacier tongue, some 60 km west of Lyddan Island.